zixipay/zixipay.github.io/merchant.md

 ts | number | YES |Unix time
 sig | string | YES |HMAC-SHA256 signature

-Calls to this endpoint returns, a unique```invoice_id```.
-URL to see the invoice and URL of the QR-Code of the invoice URL will returned as well.
+Calls to this endpoint returns a unique ```invoice_id``` plus the invoice URL and URL of the QR-Code of the invoice URL will returned as well.

 **Response:** (Example)